jemmy512/book-notes/CS/tcp-ip-illustrated-volume-1.md

 # 14 TCP Timeout and Retransmission
 ## 14.1 Introduction
+The TCP protocol provides a reliable data delivery service between two applications using an underlying network layer (IP) that may **lose**, **duplicate**, or **reorder** packets.

+TCP sets a timer when it sends data, and if the data is not acknowledged when the timer expires, a timeout or timer-based retransmission of data occurs.
+The timeout occurs after an interval called the retransmission timeout (**RTO**).

 **Fast retransmit** is based on inferring losses by noticing when TCP’s cumulative acknowledgment fails to advance in the ACKs received over time, or when ACKs carrying selective acknowledgment information (SACKs) indicate that out-of-order segments are present at the receiver.

 TCP has two thresholds: